confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 Stream-table joins cause data re-partitioning of the stream only if the stream was marked for re-partitioning.

-KSQL currently provides best-effort on time synchronization, but there are no guarantees, which can cause missing results or leftRecord-NULL results.
+.. important:: KSQL currently provides best-effort on time synchronization,
+               but there are no guarantees, which can cause missing results or leftRecord-NULL results.

 Semantics of Stream-Table Joins
 -------------------------------